Best Dog Harnesses of 2026

 The Flagline harness has six points of adjustability, making it an ideal pick for dogs with non-standard measurements or unique body types.
 The high adjustability of this harness meant that it didn’t slide around or move back and forth during testing on various dogs, which helped to avoid chafing and unnecessary stress on the dog’s body.

-It doesn’t offer quite as much shoulder clearance in the front as the Line Harness or the Rush Harness, but it still left my tester dog’s shoulders clear enough for an unrestrictive fit.
-The minimal design of this harness also offers a good amount of front coverage that can distribute light pulling evenly, though if your dog is pulling moderately or more, opt for a more padded, X-back harness like the Non-Stop Dogwear Rush Harness.
+It doesn’t offer quite as much shoulder clearance in the front as the Line Harness 5.0 or the Rush Harness, but it still left my tester dog’s shoulders clear enough for an unrestrictive fit.
+The minimal design of this harness also offers a good amount of front coverage that can distribute light pulling evenly, though if your dog is pulling moderately or more, opt for a more padded, X-back harness like the Non-stop Dogwear Rush Harness.

 This harness is the best pick for hiking because of the multiple attachment points, the lengthwise handle, and the sturdy belly panel.
-The three points of attachment (front, back, and rear) allow you to customize where you connect your dog’s leash based on the activity you’re doing, while the handle and reliable belly panel allow you to easily give your dog a boost up big rock features or tall logs on the trail.
+The three points of attachment (front, back, and rear) allow you to customize where you connect your dog’s leash based on the activity you’re doing, while the handle and reliable belly panel allow you to easily give your dog a boost up big rocks or tall logs on the trail.

 I’ve owned this harness for my dog, Miso, for about three years.
 It’s a bit dirty and dusty from our time on the local Colorado trails, but the webbing, hardware, and all adjustment points have held up wonderfully to regular use.